The Verdict on Aaron Judge Rookie Cards

 All of these are considered to be prospect cards or inserts.
 His rookie cards will be coming out of 2017 packs.
 That said, in today’s hobby, many of his early cards will trump most of his Rookie Cards in overall importance.

 Trying to predict the long-term market for Aaron Judge Rookie Cards is tough.
 It levelled off after his impressive 2016 but picked up and dominated the market for the first half of the 2017 season.
-After a slump following the All-Star Game and his Home Run Derby victory, Aaron Judge cards roared back at the close of the season after setting the new MLB record for rookie home runs, knocking Mark McGwire down to second spot.
+After a slump following the All-Star Game and his Home Run Derby victory, Aaron Judge cards roared back at the close of the season after setting the MLB record for rookie home runs.
 Judge also helped the Yankees secure a postseason berth.
+The years since have been a mix of power and injuries.
+Still, Judge remains one of baseball’s biggest stars.

 Here’s a look at the Aaron Judge Rookie Cards released so far followed by highlights of his other top early cards.